IeiuniumLux/ISSOT/README.md

 ### Locating the ISS from Earth
 The ISS conducts operations in the low earth orbit (LEO) about 400 km above the earth's surface.
 It travels from west to east on an orbital inclination of 51.6 degrees.
 Each orbit takes 90-93 minutes, depending on the exact altitude of the ISS.
 Its location in the sky can be determined by using two “look angles” called, Azimuth & Elevation.

 Azimuth (ψ) is the angle measured in the plane parallel to the horizon from the polar north going clockwise.
 This angle has a value between 0° and 360°.
+This is the azimuth equation used:

-Calculate the azimuth from the azimuth equation: θ = atan2((sin Δλ ⋅ cos φ₂), (cos φ₁ ⋅ sin φ₂ − sin φ₁ ⋅ cos φ₂ ⋅ cos Δλ))
++ θ = atan2((sin Δλ ⋅ cos φ₂), (cos φ₁ ⋅ sin φ₂ − sin φ₁ ⋅ cos φ₂ ⋅ cos Δλ))

 Elevation (El) is the angle measured in the plane perpendicular to the horizon going up towards to the ISS.
 This angle has a value between –90° and +90° such that the horizontal direction is 0°.
 A vertically upwards is +90° and vertically downwards is –90°.
 The figure below shows the addtional vectors and angles needed to calculate the elevation angle.